undergrad-partner-school

 Admissions

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 2,185 in 2025.
-Delaware Valley University has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
+According to the most recent information reported, this school uses standardized test scores for admission and it admitted 2,185 in 2025.
+Delaware Valley University has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the accepted students in 2025 was 27 while the average GPA was 3.39.
-That means that you need a GPA that's above average in order to get into Delaware Valley University; the same goes for your ACT score.
+The average ACT score for all the admitted students in 2025 was 27 and the average GPA was 3.39.
+Accordingly, you'll probably need an above-average GPA in order to be granted acceptance, as well as an above-average ACT score.

 The new students had an average SAT Critical Reading score of 595 and an average SAT Math score of 563.